a4z/libsl3/README.md

 # libsl3, the convenient C++11 interface for SQLite 3.x

-libsl3 is designed to enable a comfortable and efficient communication with SQLite 3.x database based based on its natural language, which is SQL.
+libsl3 is designed to enable a comfortable and efficient communication with SQLite 3.x database based on its natural language, which is SQL.

 Tested - with 100% code coverage - on: